evan-mason/drafter/README.md

 IMPORTANT FIXES TO MAKE
 - Pagination resets if I attempt to reload the player picker.
 So I have disabled it for now.
+- You can currently steal other users picks, as well as you can redraft your own players and the picks will be deleted

 IMPORTANT COMMANDS